Goh-Wei-Chong/web-portfolio/README.md

 Thank you for using this template!
 We hope you can use it to make your next web project a success!

-Atom is a free portfolio template styled with TailwindCSS.
-Other open source libraries were also used to provide the functionality required to make your customization quicker and faster.

 - [Alpine.js](https://github.com/alpinejs/alpine): A Vue-inspired jQuery alternative that offers you the reactive and declarative nature of big frameworks at a much lower cost.
 - [Alpine Magic Helpers](https://github.com/alpine-collective/alpine-magic-helpers): A collection of magic properties and helper functions for use with Alpine.js
 - [Boxicons](https://boxicons.com/): A simple vector icons set carefully crafted for designers and developers to use in your next project.